0xVox/traefik-officer/README.md

 #### Ignored Path
 This is for more granular control over which endpoints in a service get reported on.
 In our example above we ignore any that match the regex pattern `/images/`.

-### Example Kubernetes Install
+### Examples

-Check the example folder
+Check the example folder, there is:
+- An example kubernetes deployment YAML
+- An example Grafana dashboard